Home » Skin Care » Body Skin Care » Scar Treatments

 Keloid Scars: These scars have a protruding tendency.
 They extend far beyond the actual site of injury.
 Keloid scars are most likely the result of an aggressive process of healing and can affect one’s mobility over time.
 They can be treated with laser surgery, steroid injections or the help of a surgical scar removal procedure.
 Smaller keloid scars can be removed with the help of cryotherapy, which is a freezing therapy utilizing liquid nitrogen.
 Use silicon gel pressure treatment as a preventative measure.

 Contracture scars: Burnt skin leads to contracture scars.
-These scars are mainly responsible for and can impair your mobility as well.
+These scars are mainly responsible for skin tightening and can impair your mobility as well.
 In addition, contracture scars can dig deeper into your muscles and nerves causing adverse effects.

 Hypertrophic scars: Other than being raised and reddish in color, hypertrophic scars are similar to keloid scars.
 However, they do not grow beyond the site of injury.
 Again, treatment includes laser surgery and steroid injections.